 Generally, depreciation and amortization taken into account for the purposes of these levies is equal to the amount of book depreciation and amortization.
 However, in particular situations there are differences between book value and tax value related to assets subject to depreciation and amortization.
-Such differences are due to the fact that the MMR and SMT do not allow depreciation and amortization related to accounting revaluations.
+Such differences are due to the fact that the MR and SMT do not allow depreciation and amortization related to accounting revaluations.

-► Modified Mining Royalty ("MMR")
+► Mining Royalty ("MR")

 In 2004, Peru implemented a mining royalty based on sales.
-This regime has been substituted in 2011 by the MMR that is currently in force.
+This regime was substituted in 2011 by the MR that is currently in force.

-The MMR now applies to operating income, rather than sales.
-The MMR is payable on a quarterly basis with marginal rates ranging from 1% to 12%.
+The MR now applies to operating income, rather than sales.
+The MR is payable on a quarterly basis with marginal rates ranging from 1% to 12%.
 The royalty rate increases as the operating margin increases.